viviRbi/vyNote/readme.md

 23. How would you describe AWS?
 What is “the cloud” or “cloud computing” and why is it so popular now?

 24. Define Infrastructure, Platform, and Software as a Service
+- IaaS: Infrastructure as a service - it delivers cloud computing infrastructures like servers, network, operating systems, and storage.
+Clients are responsible for managing applications, runtime, middleware.
+The provider manages servers, hard drives, networking, virtualization, storage.
+Ex: AWS, Microsoft Azure, DigitalOcean

+- PaaS: Platform as a service - a complete deployment and development environment in the cloud.
+It include infrastructure, middleware, database management system Client building the software.
+Provider manages the operating system, updates.
+Ex: AWS ElasticBeanstalk, Heroku, Window Azure

+- SaaS: Software as a Service - allow users to connect to and use cloud-based, pay-as-you-go apps Ex: Dropbox, Salesforce

 25. What’s the difference between a Region and an Availability Zone (AZ)?